pal03377/Athena-New/docs/overview/playground.rst

     </iframe>

 After evaluating all the different types of feedback, the expert can move on to the next submissions and repeat the process.
-When ready to take a break, the expert clicks on the Continue Later button which saves their progress.
+When ready to take a break, the expert clicks on the *Continue Later* button, which saves their progress.

 .. raw:: html